“How are you?”

 *we have downsized to a smaller home – We have sold or given away many of our belongings which has given us more time and space to focus on what is important to us.
 It has also improved our relationships with each other and brought peace to our family.

 *we strictly limit outside activities – We believe that family time and a stress-free lifestyle are more important than enrolling our children in multiple activities every year.
 One season I registered two of my children for the same swim team so they would have the same practice days and meet schedule.
 Swim team was our only outside activity for those couple of months.
-Another time, two of my teenagers were involved in the music ministry for our church youth group which meant they had to arrive early for the meeting to practice.
+Another year, two of my teenagers were involved in the music ministry for our church youth group which meant they had to arrive early for the meeting to practice.
 My other two children went with them at the earlier time and read a book so that I only made one trip there instead of two.

 Learn to Say NO